smithy-lang/smithy-kotlin/docs/design/paginators.md

 ## API

-The SDK runtime will provide a `SdkAsyncIterable` interface that represents the public API for a paginated operation.
+The SDK runtime will provide a `SdkAsyncIterable` interface that represents the public API for the response of a paginated operation.

 ```kotlin